aditya-kapilavai/Intrinsic-metrics/Ab intio phase solutions/Readme.txt

-This folder contains generic finite solutions.
+This folder contains generic finite solutions obtained from the ab-initio phase

 If one is interested in computing the closest singular configuration for a 3-RPR manipulator, then the generic finite solutions can be used, which  were achieved by ``perfect path tracking''  Table 5 -Table 8.
 In this case, it is sufficient to run only user-defined homotopies and post-processing algorithms  discussed in Sections 4.2.1 and 4.1.3  of the paper.